interplaynetary/free-association/README.md

 3. 🤲 **Tier 2 enables solidarity** - After meeting mutual needs, remaining capacity flows to others you recognize (even without mutual recognition), helping newcomers and those building their networks

-4. 🔄 **The system converges rapidly** - Mathematical properties guarantee that if there's sufficient capacity, everyone's needs converge to zero in seconds (typically 5-20 iterations, ~0.5-2 seconds)
+4. 🔄 **The system adapts continuously** - Allocations recompute automatically when network state changes (recognition, needs, capacity), responding in ~100-200ms.
+Mathematical properties guarantee that if there's sufficient capacity, everyone's needs are met through continuous reactive tracking

 5. 🌍 **Your values shape broader society** - Recognition can be given to those working on causes you value (climate action, community spaces, education) regardless of whether you directly benefit, allowing your surplus to flow toward your social values